-- Fire retardant bedding, pillow and mattress that do not contain petroleum-based synthetic materials such as polystyrene or polyurethane. - Trash and vermin control. - Weekly cleanliness inspections of all areas. - Weekly laundering of clothing, bedding, linen and towel service at no cost to the indigent prisoner.
-Personal hygiene items for indigent offenders. - A comprehensive housekeeping and maintenance plan to include Infectious Disease control. - A safety program operated consistent with OSHA Standards. - Sufficient outside lighting to illuminate the entire perimeter.
+- Fire retardant bedding, pillow and mattress that do not contain petroleum-based synthetic materials such as polystyrene or polyurethane. - Trash and vermin control. - Weekly cleanliness inspections of all areas. - Weekly laundering of clothing and bedding at no cost to the prisoner.
+Clarification: Weekly laundering of clothing is to be provided at no cost to indigent prisoners only.
+The contractor must provide weekly bedding, linen and towel laundering. - Personal hygiene items for indigent offenders. - A comprehensive housekeeping and maintenance plan to include Infectious Disease control. - A safety program operated consistent with OSHA Standards. - Sufficient outside lighting to illuminate the entire perimeter.